benburrill/halt_is_defeat/README.rst

 Note that defeat's utility as a replacement for exceptions is limited.
 There is only one form of defeat, and try blocks can ONLY be used within a "you" context.
-Since try blocks create a defeat context within the block, so you cannot nest try blocks as in other languages.
+Try blocks create a defeat context within the block, so you cannot nest try blocks as in other languages.

-Defeat is not the same thing as an exception, however.
-The purpose of defeat is not to represent an exceptional condition that needs to be handled -- the purpose of defeat is to be avoided!
+However, the purpose of defeat is not to represent an exceptional condition -- the purpose of defeat is to be avoided!

 Time travel
 -----------
 Sure, it's nice to know when you've made a mistake.
 But more often than not, we really just wish we could go back and undo it.
 In HiD, you can!

-The ``undo`` block works similarly to ``catch``, but it goes back in time and prevents the try block from running if it would end in defeat:
+The ``undo`` handler works similarly to ``catch``, but it goes back in time and prevents the ``try`` block from running if it would result in
+defeat:

 .. code::